MIXRAG : Mixture-of-Experts Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering

 \section{Abstract}

 Large Language Models have achieved impressive performance across a wide range of applications.
 However, they often suffer from hallucinations in knowledge-intensive domains due to their reliance on static pretraining corpora.
 To address this limitation, Retrieval-Augmented Generation (RAG) enhances LLMs by incorporating external knowledge sources during inference.
 Among these sources, Textural Graphs offer structured and semantically rich information that supports more precise and interpretable reasoning.
 This has led to growing interest in Graph-based RAG systems.
 Despite their potential, most existing approaches rely on a single retriever to identify relevant subgraphs, which limits their ability to capture the diverse aspects of complex queries.
 Moreover, these systems often struggle to accurately judge the relevance of retrieved content, making them prone to distraction by irrelevant noise.
 To address these challenges, in this paper, we propose \myModel, a Mixture-of-Experts Graph-RAG framework that introduces multiple specialized graph retrievers and a dynamic routing controller to better handle diverse query intents.
 Each retriever is trained to focus on a specific aspect of graph semantics, such as entities, relations, or subgraph topology.
 A Mixture-of-Experts module adaptively selects and fuses relevant retrievers based on the input query.
 To reduce noise in the retrieved information, we introduce a query-aware GraphEncoder that carefully analyzes relationships within the retrieved subgraphs, helping to highlight the most relevant parts while down-weighting unnecessary noise.
 Empirical results show that our method achieves state-of-the-art performance and consistently outperforms various baselines.
-It is effective across a wide range of graph-based tasks in different domains.
-The code will be released upon paper acceptance.
+The code can be found from \url{https://github.com/lihuiliullh/MixRAG}.